Skip to content

 The two-layer model

 • 1.
-The Entry List
+Entry List

 • 2.
-The Generated Layout
+Generated Layout

-Decides where those entries appear in the generated panel — its rows, shared rows, row boxes, and sub-panels.
+The output structure: rows, shared rows, row boxes, and sub-panels.

 Why this matters

-What you can build
+What entries can be

 Entry type What it makes